logo

 Pregnant women experience hormone changes throughout early pregnancy and as they carry the fetus to full term.
 Not only does the growth of their future child change their hormone levels, but it also changes their digestive functions and affects their immune system.

-With a growing fetus, it's important to ask a healthcare provider about taking probiotics.
+With a growing fetus, it's important to ask a healthcare provider about taking probiotics for women.
 Poor digestive function may prevent the absorption of key nutrients.

 Probiotics may also help support gestational diabetes since they may lower glucose levels.
 Probiotics also work to potentially reduce inflammation and maintain a healthy immune system.
 Also, studies show a reduced risk for preeclampsia and obesity with probiotic supplementation.